 The minimalism applied here is a deliberate attempt on the part of Weiwei.
 Here, he’s essentially saying that he doesn’t want to take the attention away from the compressed ton of tea.
 He wants all your focus to be on the subject.
 As an extreme form of abstract art, minimalism developed in the United States in the 1960s.
-It’s all based on simple, everyday geometrical shapes’ namely, squares and rectangles.
+It’s all based on simple, everyday geometrical shapes, ’ namely, squares and rectangles.

-Pu’er tea, which is the traditional tea drunk all over China for hundreds of years.
+Pu’er tea is the traditional tea drunk all over China for hundreds of years.
 Based on this, you would be justified in stating that Weiwei created the sort of work that highlights the culture of his people.
 China consumes roughly 1.6 billion pounds of tea each year and ranks quite highly in terms of countries that drink the most tea.

 Globally, tea is the world’s top drink.
 Therefore, by creating A Ton of Tea, Weiwei is already using a theme that billions of people worldwide can already identify with easily.
 His subject is the sort that’s likely to intrigue a Chinese just as much as it does a European, Asian, or African.
 In A Ton of Tea, Weiwei has dried the tealeaves before compressing them into what we see through this piece of art.

-What does this work mean?
+What does this artwork mean?

 Pu’er tea especially is considered a highly-priced commodity, being the world’s most valuable tea, sometimes being traded for as much as $500 a gram.
-Tea in the context of this artwork and the exhibition in the UK can also be seen as a symbol for the complicated relationship of Britain’s Empire with China, which resulted in two Opium Wars.
+Tea in the context of this artwork and the exhibition in the UK can also be seen as a symbol of the complicated relationship of Britain’s Empire with China, which resulted in two Opium Wars.
 The history of Bristol’s Harbour goes back to the 13th century.